top of page

 WHAT WE TEACH

 We are hardwired to belong in, and to, the more-than-human world around us.
-But these days, we need a little help.
-Our connection with our wild kin is strained, to say the least, and the dominant global culture has no understanding of how to repair it.
-Many of us who live in the industrialized world ache for a real connection to the plants, animals, land, winds, and waters around us, but we're not sure how to get there.
-It's possible to relearn this, but it takes time, and teachers.
+Many of us who live in the industrialized world long for connection to the plants, animals, land, winds, and waters around us, but we're not sure how to get there.
+It's possible to relearn this, but it takes time—and teachers.

-At Fox Paw School, we think it means building a real relationship with the land and her inhabitants.
-Just like a relationship with a human relative, this comes from time and attention—spending time outside of human-mediated environment, and paying close attention to what is happening there with all our senses.
+At Fox Paw School, we think learning to belong means building a real relationship with the land, animals, plants, and yearly cycles.
+Just like a relationship with another person, this comes from time and attention—spending time outside of human-mediated environment, and paying close attention to what is happening there with all our senses.
 The Fox Paw curriculum is designed to help you learn the skills of attention and awareness, and give you plenty of time to practice them, setting you up to continue building your relationship with your landbase for the rest of your life.

 INSTRUCTORS